 Pro Tip: Acupuncture can potentially help boost the appearance of a beard through stress and hormonal regulation.

-Can Beard Growth Products Like Minoxidil or Rogaine help me grow my beard?
+Can Minoxidil or Rogaine help me grow my beard?

-Pro Tip: If you’re dealing with a patchy beard, a topical solution like Rogaine or Minoxidil may help it fill-in, but only as long as you stay consistent with usage with the beard growth product you choose.
+Pro Tip: If you’re dealing with a patchy beard, a topical solution like Rogaine or Minoxidil may help it fill in, but only as long as you stay consistent with usage.

 Should I trim my beard to help with beard growth?